RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

 path of creating different buckets of exceptions is because they instinctively realise that there are [two distinct types](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/#when-should-you-use-result) of errors which are better described as:
-- Domain errors - These are valid "failure" responses from an API, they're just non 200.
+- Domain errors - These are valid responses from an API, they're just non 200 in order to represent a non successful outcome to the process, or manipulation of a resource.
   Customers aren't found, orders aren't submitted, etc. They need to be handled by the application in order to meet requirements.
 What happens when a customer can't submit an order?
 The program should recover, provide default options, etc - not panic.